Inspiring Human Rights

-The Center’s mission is to instill in students an understanding of human rights as central to moral conduct and ethical decisions in their personal lives, in their careers and in the public arena.
+The Center will continue its mission to instill in students an understanding of human rights as central to moral conduct and ethical decisions in their personal lives, in their careers and in the public arena.

 In fulfillment of its mission, the Center:

-- Promotes human rights globally and locally through public advocacy, service and education;
+- will promote human rights globally and locally through public advocacy, service and education;

-- Provides practical experience for students through internships, task forces and research; and
+- will provide practical experience for students through internships, task forces and research; and

-- Advances scholarship in the study of human rights, Holocaust history and genocide studies.
+- will advance scholarship in the study of human rights, Holocaust history and genocide studies, including the Armenian Genocide.

 The Center’s educational program has as its core a sequence of courses designed to enable students to understand the causes and lessons of the Holocaust and contemporary human rights abuses and genocide.